ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/part1.md

 ---

 ## Introduction
-SVE2, or Scalable Vector Extension 2, is an extension of the ARM architecture that enhances the processing capabilities for vector operations.
+SVE2, or Scalable Vector Extension 2, is an extension of the Arm architecture that enhances the processing capabilities for vector operations.
 It's designed to improve upon the original SVE (Scalable Vector Extension) by offering more extensive and flexible vector processing capabilities.
 These enhancements allow for better performance in applications requiring high levels of parallel data processing, such as scientific computing, machine learning, digital signal processing, and multimedia tasks.

 The key feature of SVE and SVE2 is their scalability: unlike traditional SIMD (Single Instruction, Multiple Data) architectures that have fixed vector sizes, SVE and SVE2 vector lengths can vary, enabling the hardware to process vectors more efficiently by adjusting the vector length to best fit the workload.
 This flexibility allows for more efficient utilization of the processor's capabilities across different types of applications and workloads, without the need for software to be rewritten or recompiled for specific hardware implementations.

 SVE2 extends the original SVE capabilities by adding new instructions and features to improve the handling of complex data patterns and to enhance support for operations commonly used in newer computing paradigms.
-It's part of ARM's approach to address the increasing demand for high-performance computing across various sectors.
+It's part of Arm's approach to address the increasing demand for high-performance computing across various sectors.

-In this learning path you will explore how to SVE2 on Android running ARM-based processors that include this feature.
+In this learning path you will explore how to SVE2 on Android running Arm-based processors that include this feature.
 Specifically, you will see how to achieve 5x faster computation, when calculating the following a*b + c, where a,b, and c are the floating-point vectors.
-This operation, defined formaly as the floating-point addition of product, is commonly used in many high-performance computing, including artificial neural networks.
+This operation, defined formally as the floating-point addition of product, is commonly used in many high-performance computing, including artificial neural networks.

 ## Before you begin
 You will need a development computer with [Android Studio](https://developer.android.com/studio) installed.
 At the time of this writing we used Android Studio Hedgehog | 2023.1.1 Patch 2.